lepperm/Learning-Log/_posts/2020-08-12-Skills-data-and-qol.md

 ```

 For whatever reason, I cannot seem to access this data, although everything I'm reading makes it look super simple.
 Looks like it will have to sit broken for another day, unfortunately.

+## Tasks

+- [x] Update journal format to optionally include tasks (manual headers?)
+- [x] Make post search auto-populate results with url query
+- [x] Previous and next post links at the bottom of each post
+- [x] Write a proper About page with external links
+- [x] Spell checking!
+- [x] Extract stats from all posts
+- [x] Perform skills aggregation to json output
+- [ ] <span title="Task to be added to next entry">=></span> Update skills to populate from json